Links on Android Authority may earn us a commission. Learn more.

-The deadline for AT&T’s 3G voice calling is marching ever closer, and T-Mobile has already axed the service.
-Soon, your only option will be to rely on Voice over LTE (VoLTE) calling to stay in touch.
+3G voice calling is no more.
+It’s finished.
+The deadline for AT&T’s service has passed, and T-Mobile had already axed the service a while ago.
+Now, your only option will be to rely on Voice over LTE (VoLTE) calling to stay in touch.
 That means smartphones that depend exclusively on 3G networks for calls will cease to work on these networks.

-These US carriers are phasing out old 3G voice calling technologies as they focus on current 4G LTE networks and the continued rollout of 5G over the coming years.
+These US carriers have phased out old 3G voice calling technologies as they focus on current 4G LTE networks and the continued rollout of 5G over the coming years.
 This allows them to increase capacity for newer networks as legacy technologies are phased out.
-The drawback for consumers is that those older smartphones will no longer work on AT&T and T-Mobile networks after making the switch.
+The drawback for consumers is that those older smartphones no longer work on AT&T and T-Mobile networks after making the switch.

 What is VoLTE/HD Voice, and how does this all work?